SAFETY & OCCUPATIONAL HEALTH

 During the reporting period, to strengthen the mission to protect, a six-month intensive and holistic programme was introduced, under which

-25 Mine
+25 | Mine Captains |

 designated as safety champions were instructed to regularly visit every working area to improve the safety awareness at the site and workplaces.